willstepp/writings/sanctum-kthadras/sk.notes.md

 * The voice could be ignored.
 You could ignore it.
 And you consider what will happen if you do.
 Before you ate and nothing happened.
 It could be the same.

+Part One: The Man who Lives in the Room

+Chapter One:

+Scenes:
+-) Arriving to work
+-) Introduced to job (mentions previous person, doesn't say anything) -) Lunch (an offhand mention, strange non-answers)
+-) Outside (told the truth)